 Available in a kit with a frame and easy carrying case, the Lastolite EzyFrame Vintage Background is the perfect choice for the photographer who wants something they can carry around and set up with minimal fuss and bother.
 Its generous surface area of 2x2.3m means you can really squeeze a lot of subjects in there, so it's ideal for photographing large family groups, even those with kids who like to take up plenty of space and want some props to play with.
 Getting the kit definitely isn't cheap, and there are much more affordable options on this list, so bear that in mind.
 The kit is available in Olive, Tobacco, Concrete and Smoke, four colours that could also be described as Brown, Brown, Grey and Grey, so you aren't getting a lot of variety.
 But for portability, convenience and space, this is a terrific choice.

 Whatever kind of look you want for your newborn photography, it’s worth having a look at the impressive range of backdrops from KateHome.
 These microfibre fabric backdrops can be ordered in a generous range of colors, from darker textured looks to something lighter, or even a stylish illustrated look if you want something really different.
 The fabrics can be washed in a machine or by hand and then are easy to iron, so you can keep them clean and ready for the next job.
+They're also very good value in comparison to other colored backdrops so perfect when you have a tight budget!

 Thanks to its highly portable nature and its rigid steel frame that stops it moving in the wind, the Fovitec Collapsible Backdrop is a perfect take-anywhere backdrop and is therefore ideal for quick headshots.
 No matter where you are, you can quickly use the Fovitec backdrop to get the shot in the can, and it also comes in several double-sided variants, so you can pick and choose which combination of colors you want to have at your disposal.
 The material is soft but strong, and the steel lining in the frame gives the backdrop its structure and tautness.